hichbnm/sfactorygym_bot/README.md

 4. Request is sent to admin
 5. Admin accepts or declines using inline buttons
 6. If accepted:
    - User can access /myinfo, /assistant, and /assistant_history
-     - User is notified and has no access to features
+   - User is notified and has access to features
+7. Before expiration:
+   - User receives notification
+   - Can use /renew to extend subscription
+8. After expiration:
+   - Account is automatically deactivated
+   - User must renew to regain access

 ---